maveniverse/site-001/content/en/docs/nisse/_index.md

 ---

 {{% pageinfo %}}
-Nisse was a response to "finish" CI Friendly implementation in Maven 3 in proper way, and more.
+Nisse was a response to "finish" CI Friendly implementation in Maven 3, but turned out to be more.
 {{% /pageinfo %}}

 An extension that makes things right.